SamaulHaque/mobile-gadget-client/README.md

 ### 7: In this project i use tailwind, daisy ui,, React Router, Express js, Contexts API, mongodb,  and other things;

+### 7: then admin route, private route, seller route created;

+### 8: my orders, all seller etc created;

+### 9: In this project i use tailwind, daisy ui,, React Router, Express js, Contexts API, mongodb, react form  and other things;